la2050/archive/_projects/2016/connecting-hearts-to-children-on-skid-row.md

   shelters throughout Los Angeles.
 project_is_collaboration: 'No'
 project_collaborators: none
-project_areas: '["Central LA","San Fernando Valley","Westside"]'
+project_areas:
+  - Central LA
+  - San Fernando Valley
+  - Westside
 project_measure: |-
   Success will be defined as follows:
   1) The smiles on the faces of the children attending the birthday party